RaphaelRibes/GeCKO-MTruncatula/DATA_CLEANING/README.md

 ## QUICK START

 To easily launch the workflow, use our runGeCKO.sh launcher.
-For example, if you cloned the repository in /home/user:
+If you cloned the repository in /home/user:
 ```WORKFLOW_PATH=/home/user/GeCKO```
 ```${WORKFLOW_PATH}/runGeCKO.sh --workflow DataCleaning --workflow-path ${WORKFLOW_PATH}```